jusreyes/Resume/README.md

 **Student of Computer Science and Economics:** 2017 - present

-_Technologies: Java, Python, C, SQL, Octave, STATA_
+_Technologies: Java, Python, C, SQL, Octave GNU, STATA_

 * Acquire and apply knowledge of current and emerging programming practices, including fundamental engineering and economics concepts, client/server environments, and application development methodologies.
 Utilize several languages and modern technologies through collaboration with team members on various projects.

 **UCSC Economics Department Peer Advisor** - Fall 2020

-* As a peer advisor for the Economics Department, I answered any questions about the Economics undergraduate program, helped students form and arrange their class schedules and check their graduate requirements.
+* As a peer advisor for the UCSC Economics Department, I answered any questions about the economics undergraduate program, helped students organize and arrange their class schedules while checking their graduate requirements.
 * Worked on a newsletter group project that was published by the UCSC Economics Department.

 **Software Developer (Internship)** - Summer 2018